CristianColdea/financial_analysis/README.md

-# Project Name
+# Financial Analysis with Linear Regression
-> Financial data analysis and liniar model of market prediction
+> Financial data analysis and linear model of market prediction

 ## Table of contents
 * [General info](#general-info)